 And most of the companies I’ve introduced to the RLC framework are still using it today — in fact, they consider their mastery of the framework to be a key competitive advantage they don’t want to lose.
 They saw that they were able to get their ideas to market faster.

 The world has a lot of needs to fulfill, and I believe that when innovators have the ability to get their best ideas out there faster, we all benefit.
 As innovators, you build the future world that we will all live in.
-When you can focus their efforts on solving your customers’ most important problems, you secure your company’s future, strengthening the communities where you live, the economies where you contribute and your own future.
+When efforts are focused on solving your customers’ most important problems, you are securing your company’s future, strengthening the communities where you live, bolstering the economies where you live and contributing to your own future.

 In 2015, I held my first public workshop to see if I could grow this beyond my own capacity for private consulting without compromising results.
 We had sixteen people in that class from five companies, and all but one of the companies have now fully adopted Rapid Learning Cycles.